oprypin/mkdocs/docs/dev-guide/plugins.md

 >       height: 2
 > ```

-When the user's configuration is loaded, the above scheme will be used to validate the configuration and fill in any defaults for settings not provided by the user.
+When the user's configuration is loaded, the schema defined by these attributes will be used to validate the configuration and fill in any defaults for settings not provided by the user.
 The validation classes may be any of the classes provided in `mkdocs.config.config_options` or a third party subclass defined